Virgin Pina Colada Recipe

 Virgin Pina Colada Ingredients

 Virgin pina coladas require just a few simple ingredients: pineapple juice (or coconut water), frozen pineapple chunks, and coconut cream.
+Don’t miss our post all about How to Cut a Pineapple.
 The coconut cream is the secret that makes this “smoothie” so incredibly velvety smooth.
 I don’t recommend swapping it out for coconut milk.
 We find this recipe to be plenty sweet, but if you want yours even sweeter, you could add a few drops of liquid stevia.
 I keep a bag of pineapple chunks in the freezer to add to smoothies.

 Blend for a minute or two and these three ingredients transform into the most decadent tasting virgin pina colada.
 For thicker smoothies, use less liquid, and for thinner, drinkable smoothies, use more.

 While this recipe is really just a simple pineapple coconut smoothie, it feels so summery and fun.
 My kids ask for them all the time.

 If you wan’t to get extra fancy, you can line the rim with shredded coconut.
 Aloha, friends!